clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/webelement/set_property.md

 **Parameters:**
     &emsp;**name[Required]**: str
-        &emsp;&emsp; property name, different UI elements may support different properties.
+        &emsp;&emsp; Property name, different UI elements may support different properties.
 Please refer to [Automation Concepts](./../../../../../../concepts/concepts.md) to check the properties according to the UI element types.
     &emsp;**value[Required]**: str
-        &emsp;&emsp; property value.
+        &emsp;&emsp; Property value.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None